Additional Disability Compensation Payment for specific disabilities

 - a leg, foot, hand or arm that has been rendered permanently and wholly useless is treated as having been amputated.

-The additional disability pension for specific disabilities will increase the amount of a veteran’s disability pension by a set amount, depending on the nature of the disability.
-However, a person's total compensation will never exceed the special rate of disability pension.
+The additional Disability Compensation Payment for specific disabilities will increase the amount of a veteran’s Disability Compensation Payment by a set amount, depending on the nature of the disability.
+However, a person's total compensation will never exceed the special rate of Disability Compensation Payment.